trilemma-dev/SecureXPC/Sources/SecureXPC/SecureXPC.docc/SecureXPC.md

 ```
 There are four different types of routes; learn more about <doc:/Routes>.

-**Server**
+#### Server

-In one executable (or app) create a server, register those routes, and then start the server:
+In one program create a server, register those routes, and then start the server:
 ```swift
     ...
     let server = XPCMachServer(machServiceName: "com.example.service",